ralna/GALAHAD/doc/C/rst-dir/struct_bsc_inform_type.rst

 the return status from the package.
 Possible values are:

+* **0**

-* 0. The call was succesful
+  The call was succcesful

-* -1.
+* **-1**

   An allocation error occurred.
 A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.

-* -2.
+* **-2**

   A deallocation error occurred.
 A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.

-* -3.
+* **-3**

   The restrictions n > 0 or m > 0 or requirement that a type contains its relevant string 'dense', 'coordinate' or 'sparse_by_rows' has been violated.

 .. index:: pair: variable; alloc_status
 .. _doxid-structbsc__inform__type_1a4335d5f44067aca76d5fff71eeb7d381: